aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

  * This operation MUST take a CreateTableInput object as input.
  * This operation MUST return a CreateTableInput object.
+ * This operation MUST return an error if any part of the input object mentions an attribute name starting with the `gazelle prefix`.
- * If no Global Secondary Index is being created, the CreateTableInput object MUST be returned unaltered.
+ * If no indexes are being created, and the Primary Key Parts are not configured, the CreateTableInput object MUST be returned unaltered.
+ * If the Primary Key Parts are configured
+ * * If no primary key is specified in the input, then a primary key of the given name and type `Binary` must be added to the input.
+ * * If a primary key is specified, and it is not exactly what would have been added in the previous point, this operation MUST return an error
- * If the Global Secondary Index being created includes no source fields, that is, if the KeySchema does not mention a source field, the CreateTableInput object MUST be returned unaltered.
+ * If any Global or Local Secondary Index is being created that references an encrypted field in its Key Configuration,
+ * * if that field does not have a beacon configured, this operation MUST return an error.
+ * * otherwise, that field must be changed to be the beacon field, and its type changed to string.
- * If the Global Secondary Index being created includes a source field, the returned CreateTableInput object MUST replace the source field names with the corresponding scan beacon field names in the KeySchema.
+ * If a Global Secondary Index is being created that has an explicit list of attributes in its projection
+ * * if an encrypted field is in its projection, and that field has a beacon configured, then that beacon must be added to the projection.
+ * * if an encrypted field was mentioned in the Key Configuration, then that encrypted field must be added to the projection.

+ * If a Local Secondary Index, explicitly configured as NARROW, is being created that has an explicit list of attributes in its projection, and an encrypted field is in its projection, and that field has a beacon configured, then that field MUST be replaces by its beacon in the projection.
+ * If a Local Secondary Index, not explicitly configured as NARROW, is being created that has an explicit list of attributes in its projection,
+ * * if an encrypted field is in its projection, and that field has a beacon configured, then that beacon MUST also be included in the projection.
+ * * if an encrypted field was mentioned in the Key Configuration, then that encrypted field must be added to the projection.

 ### transformUpdateTableInput

  * This operation MUST take as input an UpdateTableInput object.
  * This operation MUST return an UpdateTableInput object.
+ * This operation MUST return an error if any part of the input object mentions an attribute name starting with the `gazelle prefix`.

  * If no Global Secondary Index is being created, the UpdateTableInput object MUST be returned unaltered.
- * If the Global Secondary Index being created includes no source fields, that is, if the KeySchema does not mention a source field, the UpdateTableInput object MUST be returned unaltered.
+ * If a Global Secondary Index being created but it refers to no encrypted fields, the UpdateTableInput object MUST be returned unaltered.

- * If the Global Secondary Index being created includes a source field, the returned UpdateTableInput object MUST replace the source field names with the corresponding scan beacon field names in the KeySchema.
+ * If the Global Secondary Index being created references an encrypted field in its Key Configuration,
+ * * if that field does not have a beacon configured, this operation MUST return an error.
+ * * otherwise, that field must be changed to be the beacon field, and its type changed to string.
+ * If the Global Secondary Index being created has an explicit list of attributes in its projection
+ * * if an encrypted field is in its projection, and that field has a beacon configured, then that beacon must be added to the projection.
+ * * if an encrypted field was mentioned in the Key Configuration, then that encrypted field must be added to the projection.

 ### transformPutItemInput
  * This operation MUST take as input an PutItemInput object.
  * This operation MUST return an PutItemInput object.
+ * This operation MUST return an error if any part of the input object mentions an attribute name starting with the `gazelle prefix`.

+ * If the Primary Key Parts are configured
+ * * If the primary key is present in the item's attributes, this operation MUST return an error.
+ * * If either the partition or sort key are missing from the input attributes, this operation MUST return an error; otherwise,
+ * * if only a primary key is specified, then an HMAC384 must be generated from it; otherwise,
+ * * an HMAC384 must be generated from the concatenation of the partition key, a literal `_` character, and the sort key.
+ * * This HMAC value must be added to the item's attributes.
- * If the input object referes to an encrypted attribute in its Condition Expression, in any context other than `attribute_exists`, `attribute_not_exists` or `size`, this operation MUST return false
+ * If the input object refers to an encrypted attribute in its Condition Expression, in any context other than `attribute_exists`, `attribute_not_exists` or `size`, this operation MUST return an error
- * For each element in the `Item` map that specifes a source field, the returned `Item` map MUST also include the scan beacon field.
+ * For each element in the `Item` map that specifies a source field, the returned `Item` map MUST also include the scan beacon field.
-The name of this field MUST be the concatenation of the `scan beacon prefix` and the source field name.
+ * The name of this field MUST be the concatenation of the `scan beacon prefix` and the source field name.
-The value of ths field MUST be the truncated HMAC as defined by the scan beacon.
+ * The value of this field MUST be the defined [beacon](./beacons.md)
- * An error MUST be returned if the name of an Item in the input `Item` map begins with the `Gazelle prefix`

 ### transformBatchWriteItemInput
  * This operation MUST take as input a BatchWriteItemInput object.
  * This operation MUST return a BatchWriteItemInput object.
- * For each element in the `Item` maps that specify a source field, the returned `Item` maps MUST also include the scan beacon field.
-The name of this field MUST be the concatenation of the `scan beacon prefix` and the source field name.
-The value of ths field MUST be the truncated HMAC as defined by the scan beacon.
- * An error MUST be returned if the name of an Item in an input `Item` map begins with the `Gazelle prefix`
+ * Each item MUST be handled as outlined above in transformPutItemInput

 ### transformTransactWriteItemsInput
  * This operation MUST take as input a TransactWriteItemsInput object.
  * This operation MUST return a TransactWriteItemsInput object.
- * If the input object referes to an encrypted attribute in its Condition Expression, in any context other than `attribute_exists`, `attribute_not_exists` or `size`, this operation MUST return false
- * For each element in the `Item` maps that specify a source field, the returned `Item` maps MUST also include the scan beacon field.
-The name of this field MUST be the concatenation of the `scan beacon prefix` and the source field name.
-The value of ths field MUST be the truncated HMAC as defined by the scan beacon.
- * An error MUST be returned if the name of an Item in an input `Item` map begins with the `Gazelle prefix`
+ * Each item MUST be handled as outlined above in transformPutItemInput

 #### Note : GetItem, BatchGetItem and TransactGetItems work only on Primary Keys, and therefore are not affected by scan beacons